 We are submitting Proposal 4 to you as a result of our March 9, 2012 Securities Purchase Agreement (the "Securities Purchase Agreement") with Eastern Capital Limited ("ECL") to sell 12,308 shares of Series B-1 Non-Voting Preferred Stock (the "Series B-1 Preferred Stock") in a private placement to ECL, at a price of \$3,250.00 per share (the "Original Purchase Price"), for an aggregate consideration of \$40,001,000.
-The shares of Series B-1 Preferred Stock are exchangeable on a one-for-one basis for shares of our Series B-2 Voting Preferred Stock (the "Series B-2 Preferred Stock" and together with the Series B-1 Preferred Stock, the "Series B Preferred Stock") and the Series B Preferred Stock are convertible, at the option of the holder thereof at any time after the five year anniversary of the closing of the offering (the "Conversion Date"), into shares of our common stock at a conversion price of \$3.25 per share of common stock, subject to Aastrom obtaining shareholder approval required pursuant to NASDAQ Marketplace Rule 5635(b).
-In addition to the shares of Series B-1 Preferred Stock (the "Additional Financing Shares") on a pro rata basis in any additional financing of Aastrom, for as long as ECL holds shares representing 10% or more of the shares initially purchased pursuant to the Securities Purchase Agreement.
+The shares of Series B-1 Preferred Stock are exchangeable on a one-for-one basis for shares of our Series B-2 Voting Preferred Stock (the "Series B-2 Preferred Stock") and the Series B Preferred Stock are convertible, at the option of the holder thereof at any time after the five year anniversary of the closing of the offering (the "Conversion Date"), into shares of our common stock at a conversion price of \$3.25 per share of common stock, subject to Aastrom obtaining shareholder approval required pursuant to NASDAQ Marketplace Rule 5635(b).
+In addition to the shares of Series B-1 Preferred Stock purchase dpursuant to the Securities Purchase Agreement, the Securities Purchase Agreement grants ECL the right to purchase additional shares of our capital stock (the "Additional Financing Shares") on a pro rata basis in any additional financing of Aastrom, for as long as ECL holds shares representing 10% or more of the shares initially purchased pursuant to the Securities Purchase Agreement.